Common Questions About Results After Laser Eye Surgery

 Week 2 activities

-• Racquet sports, tennis, squash, racquetball, badminton (but always wear eye protection)
+• Racquet sports, such as tennis, squash, racquetball, and badminton (but always wear eye protection);

 • Skiing (with goggles)

-• Avoid high-impact sports such as martial arts, boxing and water-skiing until at least one month after LASIK.
+However, we recommend avoiding high-impact sports such as martial arts, boxing and water skiing for at least one month after LASIK.

-Click here for a video answering this question.
+Click here for more information and a video on this topic.

 When can I drive after surgery?